dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Entrepreneur

 The character has solid experience running a business, accounting procedures, and general management.
-It will be competent at leading people and taking charge, and will have knowledge of business procedures and contracts.
+They will be competent at leading people and taking charge, and will have knowledge of business procedures and contracts.

 #### Forgery